conduktor/conduktor-docs/docs/platform/navigation/settings/integrations.md

 Conduktor console can integrate with Slack, MS Teams, and any system that receives webhooks.
 MS Teams and webhook integrations can be enabled and disabled from this page with a simple toggle.
 **Disabling an integration used by existing alerts will not delete the alerts, but will prevent them from sending notifications externally.**
-Enabling the **Slack** integration requires generating a token from a Slack application and adding the Slack application to the Slack channel.
+Enabling the **Slack** integration requires creating a Slack application, installing this to your Slack workspace, inviting your app to the channel and adding the application token to Conduktor.
 Enabling the **MS Teams** integration requires a webhook URL from Teams when creating alerts with this destination.
 Additional instructions for either integration can be found within Conduktor's UI as part of setup, or below.

 ## Slack Integration

-After setting up the Slack integration following the instructions from within Conduktor, you can create alerts with the destination "Slack" selecting any channel you want to send the alerts to.
+As part of configuring the Slack integration in Conduktor, you will find steps for [creating a Slack application](https://api.slack.com/apps) (a bot) using the app manifest template (provided in Conduktor).
+This app needs to be installed to your Slack workspace and the OAuth token added to the Conduktor integration.

+Once configured you'll need to add the application to the Slack channels you wish to send alerts too.
+You can do this by typing `/invite` in the channel and choose the application you have just created., or through managing the app within Slack.

 import SlackIntegration from './assets/slack-invite.png';

 <img src={SlackIntegration} alt="Slack integration" style={{ width: 400, display: 'block', margin: 'auto', marginBottom: '20px' }} />

-In order to receive alert messages, ensure you have added the Slack application to the channel you want to send the alerts to.
-You can do this by typing `/invite` in the channel and choose the application you have just created.
+Channels that have not had the application invited cannot be set as destinations for alerts.
+You'll get a `not_in_channel` error.
+Once the applications is invited to the channel, you'll be able to [send alerts](/platform/navigation/settings/alerts) to that Slack channel.

 ## Microsoft Teams Integration using Workflows